SCBI-ForestGEO/Dendrobands/resources/README.md

 ## maps

-[Maps](https://github.com/SCBI-ForestGEO/Dendrobands/tree/master/resources/maps) of the biannual and intraannual dendroband trees in the SCBI plotare generated using geographic/coordinate data from [dendro_trees](https://github.com/SCBI-ForestGEO/Dendrobands/blob/master/data/dendro_trees.csv).
+[Maps](https://github.com/SCBI-ForestGEO/Dendrobands/tree/master/resources/maps) of the biannual and intraannual dendroband trees in the SCBI plot are intended as guides for field measurements.
+They are generated using geographic/coordinate data from [dendro_trees](https://github.com/SCBI-ForestGEO/Dendrobands/blob/master/data/dendro_trees.csv).

 ## field_forms